 MAB therapy can be extremely effective, but it’s not a replacement for getting the vaccine.
 We highly encourage all eligible people in our community to get vaccinated.

 A physician referral is required to obtain an appointment to receive this treatment.
 Learn more in the FAQ below.

 What are antibodies?

 Antibodies are proteins that exist in our bodies as part of our immune system to recognize and defend against harmful viruses and bacteria.
-Monoclonal antibodies used in this setting are special neutralizing antibodies that attach to a specific protein and prevents the virus from attaching to or entering cells.
+Monoclonal antibodies used in this setting are special neutralizing antibodies that attach to a specific protein and prevent the virus from attaching to or entering cells.
 This can slow viral spread within the body, decrease symptoms and/or prevent serious disease.

-Who qualifies for the MAB therapy?
+Who qualifies for MAB therapy?

-- have had a recent onset of mild to moderate symptoms.
+have had a recent onset of mild to moderate symptoms

 How do I get this therapy/treatment?